Botulism

 • Respiratory impairment and its complications

 Patients with botulism should be hospitalized and closely monitored with serial measurements of vital capacity.
 Progressive paralysis prevents patients from showing signs of respiratory distress as their vital capacity decreases.
 Respiratory impairment requires management in an intensive care unit, where intubation and mechanical ventilation are readily available.
-Improvements in such supportive care have reduced the mortality rate to < 10%.
+Improvements in supportive care have reduced mortality to approximately 5 to 8% (1).

 • Simplifies management of calories and fluids